xxvader/Windows-Update-Disabler----wUD/README.txt

 wish.

 ░░░░Install
-There is no install, unzip the wUD.exe wherever you wish and run.
-You will need to right click the wUD program icon and select "Run as administrator" if you get errors while trying to run the program or while patching.
+There is no install, place the wUD.exe wherever you wish.
+Depending your privilege level on your PC, you will need to right click the wUD program icon and select "Run as administrator".

 ░░░░Lock Off Windows Update
 Set your Windows Update worries aside.
 Lock Off option ensures